 Specimens are placed on the glass stage of the Nikon OCC diascopic stand and can be illuminated either in brightfield, darkfield, or varying degrees of oblique illumination, by rotating the diaphragm control knob.
 A series of digital images captured at successive levels of oblique illumination are illustrated in Figure 2 for a semi-transparent Nemathelminth (hookworm; Ancylostoma caninum) specimen.
 As is evident in Figure 2(a), the unstained hookworm is semi-transparent, and very little detail is revealed under brightfield axial illumination.
 However, when the sliding diaphragm is rotated into the light path, increasing degrees of oblique illumination can be achieved (Figures 2(b), 2(c), and 2(d)), with the most extreme position corresponding closely to darkfield illumination from a single azimuth.
 The change in specimen contrast possible with this illumination stand is most dramatically portrayed by comparing Figures 2(a) and 2(c), which were produced in brightfield and highly oblique coherent contrast, respectively.

 One of the major design criteria of the Nikon oblique stereomicroscope illumination stand is to enable enhancement of image contrast, such as might be achieved with iris diaphragms, while maintaining a high condenser numerical aperture capable of matching that displayed by apochromatic objectives.
 Many stereomicroscopes having the parallel or common main objective (CMO) design are coupled to illumination stands that are equipped with iris diaphragms, either built-in or available as accessories.
+Current Nikon CMO design stereomicroscopes compatible with OCC diascopic stands include the SMZ25/18, SMZ1270/1270i, and SMZ800N series.
 In order to increase depth of field, the diaphragm aperture is often reduced in size, which also serves to increase image contrast in diascopic illumination.
 Unfortunately, reducing the iris diaphragm size also renders the image-forming light rays more coherent, and compromises the resolving power of the microscope by reducing the working numerical aperture of the objective.

 The oblique coherent contrast illumination system combines the effect of oblique illumination with the coherence enhancement obtained by reducing condenser aperture diaphragm size, and creates images in the stereomicroscope that have an appearance similar to differential interference contrast images produced by a compound microscope.
 Instead of using an iris aperture diaphragm, the oblique coherent contrast system employs a baffle that acts as a sliding diaphragm.
 The linear diaphragm mechanism behaves as an iris would if placed at the same position, except that the objective retains most of its resolving power.
 This can be achieved because the numerical aperture of the illumination cone is reduced, but that of the objective lens is not.